Russian fighter jet forces down U.S. military drone over Black Sea, U.S. says

 The U.S. military says a Russian fighter plane clipped the propeller of an American MQ-9 Reaper drone, forcing it to crash in the Black Sea.
 Russia offered a very different account, claiming the American drone crashed on its own.

-What's not in dispute is the inflammatory nature of the incident, which comes at a time when U.S.-Russian tensions are already running high over the war in Ukraine.
+What's not in dispute is the inflammatory nature of the incident, which comes at a time when U.S.-Russia tensions are already running high over the war in Ukraine.

-"Intercepts of aircraft are not uncommon, just wanting to see what's there," said Pentagon spokesman Brig.
-Gen. Pat Ryder.
-"In this particular case, (the Russian jet) collided with the (U.S.) aircraft, damaging the propeller, and essentially putting it in a situation where it was unflyable, uncontrollable, so we brought it down."
+"Intercepts of aircraft are not uncommon, just wanting to see what's there," said Brig.
+Gen. Pat Ryder, the Defense Department's spokesman.
+"In this particular case, [the Russian jet] collided with the [U.S.] aircraft, damaging the propeller and essentially putting it in a situation where it was unflyable, uncontrollable, so we brought it down."

-Ryder said the drone was "well away" from Ukrainian territory, but did not give an exact location.
-He declined to speak about U.S. efforts to retrieve the aircraft, but noted that Russia had not recovered it.
+Ryder said the drone was "well away" from Ukrainian territory, but he did not give an exact location.
+He declined to speak about U.S. efforts to retrieve the aircraft but noted that Russia had not recovered it.

 Russia offers a different account